MohammadNazeri/my-educations/Kubernetes/README.md

 ## Minikube
 * Minikube sets up a lightweight Kubernetes cluster on your local system, allowing you to experiment with Kubernetes features and deploy applications without needing access to a full-scale production cluster.
 * kubectl:  It is a command-line tool for interacting with Kubernetes clusters.
+### Installation:
+* sudo apt install docker.io
+* sudo systemctl enable docker
+* sudo systemctl start docker
+* install minikube
+* install kubectl
+* sudo minikube start

 ## YAML file
 There are three parts for configuration file of service and deployment:
 1. metadata > Determine the kind of components e.g. service, deployment, etc.